Rony-crypto/Optimizing_an_ML_Azure_Pipeline/README.md

 Also, Automl is highly efficient where as hyperdrive is resource intensive.
 AutoML can automtically detect and work itself with automatic

 ## Future work
 Another appraoch, to use automl first to get the best model and then use hyperdrive to tune the hyperparameters on that model can be obtained and the results can be compared to the individual accuracies.
-This might lead to increase in accuracy of the model, but I'm not sure.
-Also
+This might lead to increase in accuracy of the model.
-Another thing that I would like to dig deep into is n_cross_validations used in AutoML and the Early Stopping Policy by changing the parameters and then comparing parameters, as I'm not much familiar with these.
+Another thing that I would like to dig deep into is n_cross_validations used in AutoML.
+With this option, we divide our data into some number of folds and then build and test models on each fold.
+This method provides the best accuracy and can help find problems with the dataset.
+However, it takes longer to train.